marianina8/workshop/session2/examples/example15/README.md

-# Example 14 - JSON to YAML File Converter
+# Example 14 - Auto generation of man pages

 This simple CLI (built with Cobra) requests input for a file that's contents match a specific format structure: